Eco-epidemiology

 This frequency is therefore linked to human behaviour, which must be analysed using anthropological and sociological tools.

-Related key publications:
+Related key publications

 Human component

 • Rodent hunting and consumption.
 In the nineties, some studies in Forest Guinea have focused on the hunting and consumption of rodents, which could be the source of the contamination.
 More recently, some qualitative and quantitative methods were developed to provide a fuller and nuanced perspective on human-rodent contact.
 It seems that this practice is widespread in West Africa.
 The reasons for rodent consumption are multifactorial, including taste preferences, food security and opportunistic behaviour.
 It is often carried out by children who take them home as a trophy and a source of animal protein.
-In some regions such as in Upper Guinea, it is part of the boyish identity during the childhood (Figure 5).
+In some regions such as in Upper Guinea, it is part of the boyish identity during the childhood.

 • The dark corners.
 When farmers are going to the field, they close their houses, leading to the darkness inside.
 The rodents M. natalensis, which are usually nocturnal when they live outside become diurnal when they live inside.
 This may represent a higher risk because the animals can deposit infectious urine and feces continuously.
 There is a high degree of human-rodent interaction at home, and both adults and children have many opportunities to touch rodent-contaminated objects and food.